judelwin/fullstack-todo-list/README.md

 A full-stack To-Do List application built using the MERN stack (MongoDB, ExpressJS, ReactJS, NodeJS).

 ## Live Demo
+Note: It may take 30 seconds to load the server up from inactivity.
+Thank you for your patience.
 Check out the live demo of the application [here](https://fullstack-todo-list-eight.vercel.app/).

 ## Features